 - Which is the “correct” magnitude and location?

-– What is a minor or light earthquake?
+- What does a minor or light earthquake mean?

 Earthquake (Seismic) Magnitude Scales